Winner Winner Chicken Dinner Logo

 Auto mode

-Multiple fan speeds
+Multiple fan speeds + sleep mode

-At least 3 speeds plus sleep/silent mode
+At least 3 speeds plus a dedicated silent/sleep mode for nighttime

 Filter replacement indicator

-Wi-Fi & app control
+Wi-Fi and app control

 Timer function